-Along with these standards, your child care center can continue on its path for quality improvement by applying to be NAEYC accredited as well as Parent Aware accredited.
-These accreditations are things parents search for when choosing a quality child care center.
-Partners in Quality Care can help centers apply for these accreditations, as well as help coach and train child care center leaders to maintain the accreditation and the Child Care Rule 3 standards.
+Along with these standards, your child care center can continue on its path for quality improvement by applying to be nationally accredited as well as Parent Aware rated.
+Partners in Quality Care can help programs by coaching and training child care center leaders to achieve and maintain these recognitions and the Child Care Rule 3 standards.

 First, let’s take a look at some of the standards that the State of Minnesota requires under the Child Care Rule 3 License.

 Childcare centers are required to meet and maintain licensing standards which are regulated by the Minnesota Department of Human Services.
 Partners in Quality Care is here to help!

 Some of the standards the Minnesota Department of Human Resources has in their laws includes

 - Furnishings, Equipment, Materials, and Supplies Requirements

 - Transportation Requirements